Deviations from Gaussian White Noise in Stochastic Inflation: Deviation Due to the Initial State

 Finally, notice that although we have not calculated the higher order correlators in this section, but it should be clear that Gaussianity is in general lost.
 The amount of this non-Gaussianity is evidently proportional to the deviation from the vacuum state $|0\rangle$, which we have denoted by $\varepsilon$ here.

-Before closing this section, let us make a remark on the effect of non-Bunch Davies states that arise from a Bogoliubov transformation.
+Let us make some closing remarks in this section.
+The first one is on the effect of non-Bunch-Davies states that arise from a Bogoliubov transformation.
 If $|\Psi\rangle$ is such a state, it is annihilated not by $\hat a_{\b k}$, but rather by $\hat b_{\b k}$, which is a linear combination of $\hat a_{\b k}$ and $\hat a^\dag_{-\b k}$, such that

+The function $\varphi_k(t)$ determines the relationship between the two sets of operators $\hat a_{\b k}$ and $\hat b_{\b k}$, and thus defines our Bogoliubov transformation.
+It has to satisfy the same equation as $\phi_k(t)$ does, i.e., eq.~\eqref{MS}, albeit with different initial conditions.
+As is well known, this state has no $b$-type particles, so we denote it by $|0_b\rangle$ (in a notation that would denote our previous vacuum by $|0_a\rangle$).
+In contrast, it contains arbitrarily large number of $a$-type particles: